COVID-19 Vaccine Information and Updates

 Unit: Communicate and disseminate to all clinical staff the initiatives regarding evidence-based practice and nursing research as developed by the council.

-Purpose: To develop, implement and support programs that improve a healthy work environment and recognize opportunities for improvement.
+To develop, implement, and support programs that improve a healthy work environment and encourage continuing education and professional growth.

 Council: Collaborate to make decisions that impact the nursing division.

 Unit: Members are responsible for communicating and disseminating information to their respective units on a monthly basis.